 This course combines a study of the Language and the Literature, with constant practice in essay writing.

-GRAMMAR.-The analysis of the sentence is the groundwork of study for the first and second terms, supplemented by a study of the Derivation and Definition of Words.
+LANGUAGE.-The analysis of the sentence is the groundwork of study for the first year, supplemented by a study of the Derivation and Definition of Words.